Austrian cuisine: Coffee

-Italian styles such as cappuccino, espresso and Latte are also commonly served.
+Italian styles such as cappuccino, espresso and latte are also commonly served.

 Traditionally, coffee is served with a glass of still water.

 Drinking coffee together is an important social activity in Austrian culture.
 It is quite common for Austrians to invite friends or neighbours over for coffee and cake.
 This routine activity can be compared to the British afternoon tea tradition.
 It is also very common to go to a coffeehouse while dating.

 Hot chocolate

 Viennese hot chocolate is very rich, containing heavy cream in addition to chocolate, and sometimes thickened further with egg yolk.

 Soft drinks

 Almdudler is an Austrian soft drink based on mountain herbs and with a flavour reminiscent of sambucus beverages.
 It is considered the "national drink of Austria", and is popularly used as a mixer with white wine or water.
 While Red Bull is popular all across the West, the energy drink company started in Austria.
 The headquarters of the Red Bull company are located at Fuschl am See near Salzburg.

+Skiwasser is a traditional Austrian beverage, made by mixing water, raspberry syrup, and lemon juice.
+Skiwasser originated in Austrian Tyrol, offered in winter ski huts and lodges.
+It is usually non-alcoholic, but alcoholic variations have been created.